Persistence diagrams as morphological signatures of cells: A method to measure and compare cells within a population: Theory: persistence homology applied to analysing cell contours

 As we are using graphs to represent each contour, we can also consider the information captured by the cycles in the sub-graph filtration.
 Each contour is a simple, closed curve in $\mathbb{R}^2$, and hence the corresponding graph $G$ contains a single cycle.
 Furthermore, this cycle appears only in the filtration when the \emph{last} vertex appears.
 While it is an important descriptor of the \emph{size} of the contour, it is inefficient to capture this information in a \emph{dimension $1$} persistence diagram.
 Hence, we modify our dimension $0$ diagram as follows, so that we capture this information: we pair the birth of the essential class in dimension $0$ with the birth of the essential class in dimension $1$.
 In this case, the set of points in the persistence diagram becomes

 \begin{remark} Readers familiar with persistent homology and persistence diagrams will notice that this is a non-standard modification.
-Due to the nature of the contours, performing this \emph{essential pairing} allows us to more efficiently represent and compare the topological descriptors. \end{remark}
+Due to the nature of the contours, performing this \emph{essential pairing} allows us to more efficiently represent and compare the topological descriptors.
+Further, readers familiar with extended persistent homology will notice that this pairing is \emph{baby extended persistence} on the boundary curve. \end{remark}

 \FloatBarrier